visionary-software-solutions/vitalizr/features/DONE.md

 <p> As a patient, because I want to be able to review my data stored in other places, I want vitals to be loadable via a file</p>
 <p> As a patient, because I want to be able to review my data at my own convenience, I want entries to be persisted to some
 permanent storage</p>
+<p>As a patient, because I want to proactively monitor my health, I want to be able to store my body mass index at a particular
+point in time.</p>
+<p>As a patient, because I want to review my health, I want to be retrieve my body mass index for a time range.</p>